Assembling, Compiling, Link-Editing, and Executing User-Written Programs

 11 //

-Statement three adds the SYSIN DD to the catalogued procedure to provide the input to the COBOL compiler, but rather than point to in-stream card images, the DD points to a member of a partitioned dataset.
+Statement 3 adds the SYSIN DD to the catalogued procedure to provide the input to the COBOL compiler, but rather than point to in-stream card images, the DD points to a member of a partitioned dataset.
 Since there is no volume information included with the DD, you can deduce that the dataset is catalogued.

 If there are no errors during the compilation and link-editing the program will be executed.